espressif/arduino-esp32/docs/source/tutorials/preferences.rst

 ..

 The value returned is a ``PreferenceType`` value that maps to a Preferences Type.
-Refer to the description in the `Preferences API document`_ for details.
+Refer to the description in the `Preferences API Reference`_ for details.